 In our decades of operation, we’ve packed everything from vintage motorbikes and cars to decompression tanks and even a mini-sub.
 There is no limit to what we can achieve with the right tools, the right frame of mind and the right team behind us.

 We can build any package for any machine.
-And we do.
-Everything from small bits of medical tech to massive printing presses and everything in between.
+And we do, meeting requirements from small bits of medical tech to massive printing presses and everything in between.
 The key thing is that it gets to the end location safely, securely and on time.
 Every time.

 After a bespoke and flexible packaging solution for your domestic and international machinery shipping needs?
 IES quite literally has you covered.
 Contact us today to learn more.